-We have all experienced a situation where we have had to reserve a room for an important meeting with a partner only to find that it is being occupied by a previous meeting that was extended.
 If you are a facility manager or a receptionist, managing these rooms, you would have also experienced inconsiderate users who fail to switch off the lights and air-conditioners and leave the projector on while rushing off for another meeting.
-All these small teething issues lead to tremendous frustration, grief, and embarrassment while causing companies millions in wasted dollars.

 Case Study

-Last week, we received a call from a large hedge fund company that manages millions of dollars in assets under management.
+Last week, I received a call from a large hedge fund company that manages millions of dollars in assets under management.
 Their secretary had reached her wit’s end by having to juggle phone calls, senior management tasks, and staff inquiries while at the same time, coordinating meeting rooms.
-Their Cloud-based calendaring system performed a decent job with some basic reservations but fell far short in terms of checking for double bookings or conflicts.
-So, they were looking for a meeting room booking system.

 Put In Place Effective Policies

 Organizations plan and set policies.
-These include dos and don’ts of usage of facilities.
+These include do’s and don’t’s of usage of facilities.
 An effective policy can bring discipline in using and managing meeting rooms.

 Some key aspects of policy should include:

-- Operating timings and dates of rooms
+• Operating timings and dates of rooms

-- Access rights and boundaries of facility usage
+• Access rights and boundaries of facility usage

-- Quota on usage
+• Quota of usage

-- Penalty in terms of monetary or non-monetary consequences
+• Penalty in terms of monetary or non-monetary consequences

-- Booking, cancellation, and transfer policies
+• Booking, cancellation, and transfer policies

-- Set-up/tear-down, catering, help desk, and Facility usage policies
+• Set up/tear-down, catering, help desk, and Facility usage policies

-- Strict discipline in terms of meeting timings and agenda setting
+• Strict discipline in terms of meeting timings and agenda setting

 Bring New Meeting Room Technologies